CarlosJoels/PYTHON-PROGRAM/README.md

 If the number is not negative, calculate the square root using the math.sqrt() function.
 Finally, it prints the calculated square root or an error message depending on the number entered.

+# CAPTURE OF THE EXECUTION AND FUNCTIONALITY OF THE PROGRAM
 <img src="https://github.com/CarlosJoels/PYTHON-PROGRAM/assets/169932054/5b37e5b7-2f38-4520-8854-cb2678205fcc">